 Yes No N.A.
-0 0 0 Have the carrier's representative and driver(s) been properly trained on the dangers of electricity, on loading and truck-to-truck transfers?
-0 0 0 Is the transfer location off public roadways and away from ignition sources?
-0 0 0 Are emergency means of communication available?
-0 0 0 If gasoline is to be transferred, are the trucks located at least 7.5 m from each other?
-0 0 0 Have the truck engines and the electrical systems been shut off, unless required to operate the pump?
-0 0 0 Have the No Smoking signs and the orange traffic pylons been installed?
-0 0 0 Is at least a 20-lb. chemical fire extinguisher on hand?
-0 0 0 Are the two tankers or the trailer and its tractor properly bonded to each other?
-0 0 0 Is all the equipment properly grounded?
-0 0 0 In the case of a middle distillate, will it be loaded in a compartment that last contained a middle distillate?
-0 0 0 Will bottom loading take place, if possible and permitted by law?
-0 0 0 Do the receiving compartments have the capacity to receive the product?
-In the case of top loading: 0 0 0 Is the receiving tanker equipped with a metal downspout that reaches the bottom of the receiving compartment?
-0 0 0 Is the metal downspout secured mechanically or bonded to the receiving tanker?
-0 0 0 Is the transfer hose secured mechanically or bonded to the downspout?

-SPECIAL REQUIREMENTS FOR AVIATION FUEL TRANSFERS: To preserve the quality of the product, please refer to Oil Company-specific procedures and draining & flushing chart.

-Name of Carrier: Receiving Tanker Number:
+Have the carrier's representative and driver(s) been properly trained on the dangers of electricity, on loading and truck-to-truck transfers? the transfer location off public roadways and away from ignition sources?
+Are emergency means of communication available?
+If gasoline is to be transferred, are the trucks located at least 7.5 m from each other?
+Have the truck engines and the electrical systems been shut off, unless required to operate the pump?
+Have the No Smoking/Vaping signs and the orange traffic pylons been installed?
+Is at least a 20-lb. chemical fire extinguisher on hand?
+Are the two tankers or the trailer and its tractor properly bonded to each other?
+Is all the equipment properly grounded?
+In the case of a middle distillate, will it be loaded in a compartment that last contained a middle distillate?
+Will bottom loading take place, if possible and permitted by law?
+Do the receiving compartments have the capacity to receive the product?
+In the case of top loading: Is the receiving tanker equipped with a metal downspout that reaches the bottom of the receiving compartment?
+Is the metal downspout secured mechanically or bonded to the receiving tanker?
+Is the transfer hose secured mechanically or bonded to the downspout?
+Company /-specific pro cedures and AVIATION FUEL TRANSFERS: To preserve the quality of the product, please refer to Oil draining & flushing chart.
+Name of Ca arrier: Receiving Tanker Number: Signature:Transfer Location: Transfer Location: Carrier Rep oresentative : Transfer Date:

-Signature: Transfer Location:

-Carrier Representative: Transfer Date:

-Accepted by Oil Company Representative: